bloominstituteoftechnology/react-stateful-widgets/README.md

 #### Stretch Goal 1 (To-Do List)

 Create a `Todos.js` file inside `src/components`.
 Find a tutorial online on how to build a to-do list in React using component state (no Redux!), and implement it.
-We should be able to add to-do items to a list, and cross out or remove completed to-dos.
+We should be able to render a list of to-dos, and cross out (or remove) individual to-dos to mark them complete.

 #### Stretch Goal 2 (Tic-Tac-Toe)